 Historically, our executive compensation program has reflected our growth and corporate goals.
 To date, the compensation of our named executive officers has consisted of a combination of base salary, annual cash bonus, and long-term equity incentive compensation in the form of restricted stock and stock options, and other employee benefits generally available to our employees.
-Our named executive officers are also entitled to certain compensation and benefits upon certain terminations of employment.
-Prior to March 3, 2014, these rights were determined pursuant to their employment agreements, as described below.
-Effective as of March 3, 2014, the rights of our named executive officers to compensation and benefits upon a termination of employment became determined pursuant to their executive severance agreements (or, in the case of Dr. Shalwitz, pursuant to his Separation Agreement dated August 5, 2014) as described below.
+Our named executive officers are also entitled to certain compensation and benefits upon certain terminations of employment pursuant to their executive severance agreements as described below.

-Our named executive officers for the year ended December 31, 2014 were as follows:
+Our named executive officers for the year ended December 31, 2015 were as follows:

-- John P. Butler, our President and Chief Executive Officer; - Jason A. Amello, our Senior Vice President, Chief Financial Officer and Treasurer; - Bradley J. Maroni, M.D., our Senior Vice President and Chief Medical Officer; and - Robert Shalwitz, M.D., our former Executive Vice President and former Chief Medical Officer.
+- John P. Butler, our President and Chief Executive Officer; - · Jason A. Amello, our Senior Vice President, Chief Financial Officer and Treasurer; and - Bradley J. Maroni, M.D., our Senior Vice President and Chief Medical Officer.